Arthur-Kamau/BrighterMondayChallange/readme.md

 * ensure to run `npm install`
 * to run the project run `npm run start`
 * front end url `http://Arthur-Kamau.github.io/BrighterMondayChallange`

+## observation
+ *  product variants and composite products have not been implemented.

+# Deployment and testing.
+*  the api is hosted in VPS which will be destroyed in a weeks time ip (192.248.161.160)
+*  the api can still be tested in you local environment.
+*  Use Insomnia Rest Client, the insomnia file (in Insomnia folder ) to test the api or try the githup pages app.